sezaru-dev/Todo-App/README.md

 # Todo App

 ## Description
-A React App using Vitejs
+An app created using Vitejs, React, and TailwindCSS

 ## Author
 Cezarlito O. Baguhin